jgazq/MorphoSONIC/README_.md

 - `MRGFiber` implements the double-cable myelinated fiber model defined as in McIntyre 2002.
 - `UnmyelinatedFiber` implements an unmyelinated fiber model defined as in Sundt 2015.

+## `@addSonicFeatures` decorator

 By default, multi-compartment models are wired using the conventional *NEURON* cable representation that assumes a voltage-casted electrical system and a constant membrane capacitance throughout simulations.
 This wiring strategy is incompatible with the SONIC model, where both these assumptions are violated.
 Therefore, to enable the simulation of these models under acoustic perturbations, we defined an alternative wiring scheme that is intrinsically compatible with the SONIC model and can be readily substituted to *NEURON*'s default wiring scheme (see [2] for more details).
-This substitution is achieved by assigning a simple decorator (`addSonicFeatures`) to each model class.
+This substitution is achieved by assigning a simple decorator (`@addSonicFeatures`) to each model class.

 ## Sources